moneroexamples/private-testnet/README.md

 it is not clear how to set up a private testnet network.
 In this example, this is demonstrated.

-The example is executed on Xubuntu 15.10 x64 using current (as of Dec 2015) github version of Monero.
+The example is executed on Xubuntu 15.10 x64 using Monero 0.9.
 How to compile latest monero is shown here:
 [compile-monero-ubuntu-1510](http://moneroexamples.github.io/compile-monero-ubuntu-1510/).